Conveniently located in the

 "Heart of Virginia", Appomattox invites you to experience the timeless, charming appeal of small town America.

 While you are in town, uncover the secrets that Appomattox has to offer, from our Broadway-style outdoor theater to our sparkling lakes and hiking and biking trails.
-Unwind on the golf course or browse our charming Main Street shops.
+Unwind on the golf course, at a charming lavender farm or browse our charming Main Street shops like Baines Books & Coffee.
 Kick back and relax at our brand new hotel or with a glass of Virginia wine at the landmark Babcock House.
 Whatever your interests, there is something to experience in Appomattox.

 Highlights from the Sesquicentennial Celebration